mzwallace/derecho/README.md

 # Derecho

-Cloud automation help for the Rackspace Cloud + Chef + Beanstalkapp
+Cloud automation help for the Rackspace Cloud + Chef + Beanstalkapp.
+Definition for <a href="http://en.wikipedia.org/wiki/Derecho">Derecho</a>

 <b><i>WORK IN PROGRESS</i></b>